visotoniki9-zz/math/Readme.md

 This is simply a repo of my math notes, nothing more.
-If it look weird its because github markdown doesnt render latex math for some reason.
+If it look weird its because github markdown doesn't render latex math for some reason.